leizhangg/Data-Analysis-of-Climate-Change-Using-Python/README.md

     * TMAX_max_yoy: Maximum temperature on a particular day between 2010 to 2019 - Maximum temperature on a particular day between 2000 to 2009
     * Maximum temperature on a particular day between 2020 to 2010 - Maximum temperature on a particular day between 2000 to 2009

-   Results from each year will be analyzed to create clusters to define ‘Good’/‘Average’/‘Bad’ states based on climate change.
-Total of 10+ such  segmentations will be performed to further segment the states as
-    * States showing high climate change
-    * States showing no climate change
-    * States improving from ‘Bad’ to ‘Good’
-    * States worsening from ‘Good’ to ‘Bad’

  ```
  Example data of year 2020